 I just ordered the two smaller sized aperture inserts (o.070″ / Medium and 0.040″ / Fine).
 I think I’ll shoot even better with them.
 (I’ll try them with a sandbag bench rest and update this article.)

 I got the smaller apertures from Skinner and took them to the range.
 First, I installed the Fine .040″ (about 1-mm) aperture.
 As soon as I took a look through it, I realized that it was too small / too dark for the lighting conditions of the indoor range.
 So, I installed the Medium .070″ (about 1.8-mm) aperture, and it was acceptable for the lighting conditions (but noticeably darker than the Standard .096″ aperture).
 I used the Medium .070″ aperture for all of this range session (targets below).

 Beautiful and functional!

+I always loved my Browning BL-22.
+But, with Skinner Sights, I now love SHOOTING my BL-22.
 This rather simple and very elegant addition to my Browning BL-22 increased my enjoyment of it tremendously!
 I’ll admit to being quite surprised at the difference it made.
 If you’ve got a rifle with standard open sights, and aging eyes are making them a bit fuzzy, I highly recommend giving Skinner Sights a try!
 On the home page, you’ll see a navigation menu on the left for their products by category and gun manufacturer.
 There is a special page dedicated to rimfire rifles, too.